Generate Go structs from CSV headers.

 type SensorData struct { DeviceID string `json:"device_id"` Temperature float64 `json:"temperature"` Coordinates GeoPoint `json:"coordinates"` // Custom type ReadingTime time.Time `json:"reading_time"` }

-// Custom GeoPoint type type GeoPoint struct {Latitude float64 `json:"lat"` Longitude float64 `json:"lng"` }
+// Custom GeoPoint type type GeoPoint struct {Latitude float64 `json:"lat"` Longitude float64 `json:"lng"` } For CSV data that represents nested structures:

 // Nested structure example